 - Use volume together with price – Volume is nothing without the actual price.
 They both confirm each other and can not be used separately.
 There is a relationship here that every investor should learn over time.

 - Volume equals contracts – You can easily tell if a correction is over by looking at the volume profile.
-If a current pullback in an uptrend is losing volume thorugh the dips it’s a great signal that the uptrend will continue soon due to the lack of sellers.
+If a current pullback in an uptrend is losing volume through the dips it’s a great signal that the uptrend will continue soon due to the lack of sellers.

-- Volume can increase without moving the price – If a market is experienced an extreme uptick in volume without a significant price move at lower prices you should keep the coin on your radar for further positive confirmation as there might be some big investors getting on the train.
+- Volume can increase without moving the price – If a market is experiencing an extreme uptick in volume without a significant price move at lower prices you should keep the coin on your radar for further positive confirmation as there might be some big investors getting on the train.
 Remember that it’s still pretty difficult to hide physical bitcoin transactions from the order books.

 When learning how to analyze digital assets, knowing all aspects of research and volume is a great tool for your arsenal.